Though many Westerners have never heard of cassava, it’s the third-most important food crop in the tropics, right after rice and corn (maize).

 Long’s team then collaborated with researchers at the University of California, Berkeley, to develop a cassette of genes to speed up the recovery process by boosting the amount of three proteins involved in photosynthesis.
 Two of the modified plant lines they developed consistently achieved 20 percent higher productivity than unaltered tobacco plants, while the third was 14 percent higher.

 Buoyed by those results, they’ve now moved on to cassava, using the same gene cassette to improve its photoprotection recovery process.

-But that’s not the only research in the works, according to The Conversation article:
+But that’s not the only research in the works, according to article:

 Other synergistic improvements on our radar include steps such as engineering plants to produce fewer leaves; improving the way leaves are arranged to better capture light; and altering leaf color to reduce shading of lower leaves.
 We are also working to reduce losses from photorespiration, a parasitic process that occurs during photosynthesis when oxygen is accidentally used instead of carbon dioxide.
 Photorespiration causes plants to burn as much as 40 percent of the energy they have produced through photosynthesis.
 This problem will increase along with rising temperatures from climate change.

-Their work may have other profound implications for farmers in Sub-Saharan Africa, who often work small farms of an acre or less.
+Their research may have other profound implications for farmers in sub-Saharan Africa, who often work small farms of an acre or less.

 Being able to improve the yield on that land can make a very big difference to their livelihoods, Long said.
 “They may just be producing enough food for their family.
 If we can provide them with germplasm which gives them 30 percent more, they have enough for their family and now some to sell to pay for other services, like education for their children.”